Map Chart

 5. Repeat the above steps to match all locations and press OK.

-6. Optional: To remove the geographical status of a field, right click the field or press the ‘Actions’ button menu horizontal, and select ‘Clear Geographic’ from the context menu.
+6. Optional: To remove the geographical status of a field, right click the field or press the ‘Actions’ button Actions, and select ‘Clear Geographic’ from the context menu.

 Transforming Coordinates for Alaska and Hawaii